Achaean War: War

 The Achaeans were aware that they were entering a suicidal war of defiance, as Rome had just soundly conquered Macedon, a much more powerful kingdom.
 Two Roman armies were sent to put down the uprising - one under Mummius, who was now consul, sent from Italy, and the other under praetor Quintus Caecilius Metellus Macedonicus, who had recently defeated Andriscus and put down the Macedonian uprising.
 Critolaos was besieging Heraclea in Trachis, which had rebelled from the League, when he learnt that Metellus was marching from Macedonia to fight him.
 He retreated to Scarpheia, but Metellus caught up with him and decisively defeated him at the Battle of Scarpheia, after which he put his army into winter quarters.
 Critolaos died during or after the battle, either drowning in the marshes of Mount Oeta or poisoning himself.

 The defeat and death of Critolaos caused great confusion and panic in the Greek world, with some cities such as Elis and Messene now surrendering to the Romans.
 However, many elements of the League, especially Corinth, rallied around Diaeus, electing him as strategos to replace Critolaos and resolving to continue the war, with harsh levies and confiscations of property and wealth.
 Metellus now advanced through Boeotia, capturing Thebes, which had been allied to the Achaeans.
 He made an offer of peace to the League, but was rebuffed by Diaeus, who also had pro-peace and pro-Roman politicians arrested or killed.

 Mummius now arrived, and after ordering Metellus back to Macedonia, gathered all available Roman forces - 23,000 infantry and 3,500 cavalry - for an assault on Corinth.
 Diaeus also rallied what forces he could, amounting to 13,500 infantry and 650 cavalry.
 After success in an initial skirmish, Diaeus gained confidence and decided to engage the Romans directly in battle.
 In the ensuing Battle of Corinth, however, his inferior cavalry was quickly driven off by the Roman cavalry.
 This exposed his flank to an attack by 1,000 picked Roman infantry, routing his army.

+Diaeus abandoned his troops and fled to Megalopolis, where he committed suicide after killing his wife.